 A variety of shippers see the benefits of intermodal rail, including food and beverage shippers.
 Filter points out that major shippers in these sectors are increasingly integrating rail into their supply chain strategies for both ambient and temperature-controlled shipments.

 “This winter was challenging for everyone, but especially food shippers,” he says.
 However, “We really saw a difference between the food shippers who had well thought-out plans and those who were caught off guard.”
-In particular, “Those that did have good plans were able to avoid using reefers even during extreme weather.”
+In particular, “Those that did have good plans were able to avoid using reefers even during extreme weather,” says Filter.

 For example, a number of food/bev shippers use detailed weather forecasting for their intended routes, and prepare and adjust accordingly, he says.
 “Based on the weather forecast, they identify precautions they need to take for that route or find alternate routes or modes of transportation.”

-In addition, railroads and shippers are optimizing how they load the containers — keeping product off the floor, away from container walls, and using insulated blankets on the product to guard from excessive heat or cold.
+In addition, railroads and shippers are optimizing how they load the containers—keeping product off the floor, away from the container walls, and using insulated blankets on the product to guard from excessive heat or cold.

 As for the long-term outlook, both the trucking and rail sectors stand to benefit from growing freight volumes.
 A recent report from the American Trucking Associations (ATA) states overall freight tonnage in the U.S. will grow 23.5 percent and freight revenue will surge 72 percent from 2013 to 2025.